rails/rails/guides/source/ruby_on_rails_guides_guidelines.md

 HTML Guides
 -----------

 Before generating the guides, make sure that you have the latest version of Bundler installed on your system.
-As of this writing, you must install Bundler 1.3.5 on your device.
+As of this writing, you must install Bundler 1.3.5 or later on your device.

 To install the latest version of Bundler, run `gem install bundler`.